 Best Things to do in Verona

-We begin our visit of the city from Piazza Bra (Bra square), the beating heart of Verona and one of the most popular places.
+We begin our visit to the city from Piazza Bra (Bra square), the beating heart of Verona and one of the most popular places.
 The square is large and majestic, with the Arena in the center.
 On one side there is also the Gran Guardia, a building dating back to the seventeenth century, which today hosts exhibitions and conferences.
 Another building of great beauty is Palazzo Barbieri, built in the nineteenth century and today the seat of the Municipality of Verona.

 In Piazza Bra there is also the “liston”, the pink marble pavement, the same used to build the Roman Amphitheater.
 On the “liston”, people love to meet, walk and chat, before sitting at the tables of the bars for a coffee or an aperitif.